eor314/pogo_bioobs19_imaging/README.md

 Authors: Eric Orenstein (Scripps Institution of Oceanography) and Simon-Martin Schroder (University of Kiel)

-This set of Jupyter notebooks were designed to introduce biological oceanographers to some tools available for image processing and machine learning.
+This set of Jupyter notebooks was designed to introduce biological oceanographers to some tools available for image processing and machine learning.
 The material was originally presented as part of the <a href="http://www.ocean-partners.org/">Partnership for Observing the Global Ocean</a> <a href="http://ocean-partners.org/pogo-workshop-machine-learning-and-artificial-intelligence-biological-oceanographic-observations">2019 Workshop on Machine Learning and Artifical Intelligence in Biological Observations</a>.

 The notebooks will guide users through manipulating plankton images from the <a href="http://spc.ucsd.edu/">Scripps Plankton Camera System</a> and the <a href="https://sites.google.com/view/piqv/">ZooScan</a>.
 Labeled data sets for the machine learning examples will be made availabe shortly.
 Several test images are currently available in the repository for the image processing examples.